 Operation of the correlator is governed primarily by information in the form either of station logs generated from the VLBA array control system's monitor data or log information from foreign stations.
-A few additional items (all of which have been mentioned above) are specified by the user as part of the observation schedule via the VLBA OBSERVE program, although it is possible to modify these inputs prior to correlation if necessary.
-Supervision of the correlation process is the responsibility of VLBA operations personnel; user participation during correlation is not expected (nor easily arranged, as explained below).
+A few additional items, all of which have been mentioned above, will be specified by the user as part of the observation schedule via the NRAO VLBA OBSERVE program; however, it will be possible to modify these inputs prior to correlation if necessary.
+Supervision of the correlation process is the responsibility of VLBA operations personnel; user participation during correlation is not expected nor easily arranged, as explained below.